 Wit ever wakeful, fancy busy and procreative as an insect, courage, an easy mind that, without cares of its own, is at once disposed to laugh away those of others, and yet to be interested in them — these and all congenial qualities, melting into the common copula of them all, the man of rank and the gentleman, with all its excellences and all its weaknesses, constitute the character of Mercutio!

 Translated into film, Mercutio’s still drawing the gaze.
-In Zeffirelli’s iconic version he’s played by the incomparable British stage actor John McEnery (check out his matchless Queen Mab turn, with its hints of madness and melancholia); in Baz Luhrmann’s Romeo + Juliet, suave Harold Perrineau Jr. thoroughly out-charismas Leonardo di Caprio’s Romeo; in George Cukor’s 1936 version, an aging John Barrymore has all the life that foppish Leslie Howard lacks (although that hair isn’t doing him any favours).
+In Zeffirelli’s iconic version he’s played by the incomparable British stage actor John McEnery (check out his virtuoso Queen Mab turn, with its hints of madness and melancholia); in Baz Luhrmann’s Romeo + Juliet, suave Harold Perrineau Jr. thoroughly out-charismas Leonardo di Caprio’s Romeo; in George Cukor’s 1936 version, an aging John Barrymore has all the life that foppish Leslie Howard lacks.

 In the major ballet versions of the play, Mercutio gets all the laughs – and the longest death scene in dance history.
-Prokofiev, it seems, was not immune to the Scene-Stealer’s charm: he composed a “worm’s meat” passage of such length that any choreographer who follows the clear dictates of his score must give Mercutio his centre-stage moment, complete with poignantly fading heartbeat from the percussion section.
+Prokofiev, it seems, was not immune to his charm: he composed a 'worm’s meat' passage of such length that any choreographer who follows the clear dictates of his score must give Mercutio his centre-stage moment, complete with poignantly fading heartbeat from the percussion section.

 Looks like that scene’s been stolen again.